mrmuffinnxz/roomcap/README.md

 # roomcap
- Generate your room advertisment or caption using machine learning
+ Evaluate your room design with multiple theory and give a suggestion to improve using AI